BrentLab/TFA-evaluation/TFA_Optimization/README.md

 Expected file outputs:

 logFiles/ExampleCSiteration0.csv - ExampleCSiteration19.csv

-    these are the CS values inferred across 20 iterations

 logFiles/ExampleTFAiteration0.csv - ExampleTFAiteration19.csv

-    these are the TFA values inferred across 20 iterations
+    these are the CS/TFA values inferred across 20 iterations

 logFiles/ExampleCS.log

-    this is the gurobi output when optimizing CS values logged output from each iteration is appended to the end of this file

 logFiles/ExampleTFA.log

-    this is the gurobi output when optimizing TFA values logged output from each iteration is appended to the end of this file

-logFiles/ExampleCrossCheck.log

-    this is the gurobi output when optimizing TFA values for the optional second expression dataset logged output from each iteration is appended to the end of this file
+    this is the gurobi output when optimizing CS values / TFA values / TFA values for the optional -v input logged output from each iteration is appended to the end of this file

 modelFiles/ExampleCS.lp

-    this is the model file created for gurobi to optimize CS values at each iteration, the entire file is updated to match the current model

 modelFiles/ExampleTFA.lp

-    this is the model file created for gurobi to optimize TFA values at each iteration, the entire file is updated to match the current model

 modelFiles/ExampleCrossCheck.lp

-    this is the model file created for gurobi to optimize TFA values for the optional dataset at each iteration, the entire file is updated to match the current model
+    this is the model file created for gurobi to optimize CS values / TFA values / TFA values for the optional -v input at each iteration, the entire file is updated to match the current model